Best Practices for SVG SEO in Google Image

 <object> tag, Google Image bots will not recognize your SVG as images, which make full sense for a search engine.
 After few rounds of experiments, in order to index your images in Google Image, you'll have to:

 <object type="image/svg+xml" data="your_image.svg"> <img src="your_image.svg" alt="This is your image alt" title="Your image title tag"> </object>

 2. Insert your image link into image sitemaps to fasten the crawling process

-We tested this method on our sister site at Radica Software, and it is showing up perfectly in Google Image few days after changes are made.
+We tested this method on our sister site at Siemens Industry Software Sdn.
+Bhd., and it is showing up perfectly in Google Image few days after changes are made.

 The only concern using this method would be double loading - the browser will load the image twice.
 But you can cache the images, mark these files as cacheable on your server, at least, the browser will load these images from the cache, but still, there is no stopping the double loading.

 Pros: Interactivity (scripts and css enabled), caching, gzip compression

 Cons: Potential security threats, requires fallback for Google image indexing, double loading.

 Those who are using Inline SVG

 If you're using Inline SVG in website for graphics, we'd recommend you to stick with the above 2 options -